FIRST-Tech-Challenge/fmltc/doc/design.md

 >   * the server, receiving the /prepareToUploadVideo request:
 >     * creates a unique id for the video
 >     * generates a signed url for uploading the video file to Cloud Storage
->     * inserts a video entity into Cloud Datastore/Firestore, setting the
+>     * inserts a Video entity into Cloud Datastore/Firestore, setting the
 >       team_uuid, video_uuid, description, video_filename, file_size,
 >       video_content_type, create_time, and video_blob_name fields
 >     * triggers the start of a Cloud Function that will extract the frames of
 >       the video
->     * updates the video entity, setting the frame_extraction_triggered_time
+>     * updates the Video entity, setting the frame_extraction_triggered_time
 >       field
 >     * responds with the video id and the upload url
 >